by James Garner

 Food: Take less than you might think you’ll need, but lots of high calorie snacks; nuts, raisins, chocolate and sugary sweets, energy gels will keep energy levels high.

 Along with these snacks, dried camping food packs are recommended for two day attempts.
 These are really high in calories, extremely light and only require the addition of hot water.
 If possible opt for the ~800kcal versions, as these give you maximum bang for your buck.

 Will I need climbing gear for the Skye Cuillin Ridge?

 Yes, although your gear rack will need to be light.
 The pitches aren’t too long and wires 3-9 will likely suffice.
 Two or three screwgates and two or three 120cm slings (or more if you want to utilise the innumerable threads available).
 A 40m single rope will be the maximum length you'll need as this will cover the longest abseil, take a simple belay device or better still utilise an Italian/Munter hitch for both abseils and belays.
 Minimalists will utilise a sling as a harness, those who desire a little more comfort can opt for a lightweight alpine style harness.

-Other essentials to take with you will be a first aid kit, head torch (with spare batteries/power pack), emergency shelter and helmet.
+Other essentials to take with you will be a first aid kit, head torch (with spare batteries/power pack), emergency shelter (on a one day attempt, as you will have your bivvi kit on a 2 day traverse) and helmet.

 Kit list at a glance (full details above)